joshb738/School_District_Analysis/README.md

 ## Project Overview

-The following analysis was performed to deteremine the results of removing the 9th grade math and reading scores from Thomas High School on the following data summaries:
+The following analysis was performed to deteremine the results of removing the 9th grade math and reading scores for Thomas High School on the following data summaries:

 1. School District Summary
 2. School Summary